quantopian/coal-mine/README.md

   * max\_size -- max log file size before rotating (default: 1048576)
   * backup\_count -- number of rotated log files to keep (default: 5)
 * \[mongodb\] -- required
-  * hosts -- the first argument to pymongo's MongoClient or MongoReplicaSetClient
+  * hosts -- the first argument to pymongo 3's MongoClient
   * database -- database name.
 Coal Mine will create only one collection in the database, called "canaries".
   * username -- must be specified, but can be blank if no